Skip to content

 • Monthly and Weekly levels are major structural zones

-• POC (Point of Control) levels show highest volume areas = institutional interest
+• POC (Point of Control) levels show highest volume areas = significant interest

 • Fibonacci levels derived from major swings are stronger than minor swings

 Remember: Higher timeframe levels = stronger reactions.
-Focus on Weekly/Daily for swing trades, Daily/4H for day trades.
+Focus on Weekly/Daily for multi-day analysis, Daily/4H for intraday analysis.

 Mistake #3: Ignoring Level Confluence (Clustering)

-The Problem: Trading every individual level touch reduces win rate.
+The Problem: Expecting reactions at every individual level touch reduces accuracy.
 The strongest setups occur when 3+ levels cluster in the same zone (confluence).

 The Fix: